Does a VPN protect you from hackers?

 VPN hides your IP

-Your real IP address can become a vulnerability when a hacker gets their hands on it.
+Your real IP address can become a vulnerability when a malicious hacker gets their hands on it.
 When they learn your IP address, they can begin attempts to gain access to your device.
 Once they’re in, they’ll be ready to seize any valuable information you might have stored on it.

 Encryption